 Community Memorial Health System is a community-owned, not-for-profit organization that consists of two hospitals and twelve family-practice health centers serving various communities within Ventura County.
 We are fully accredited by Det Norske Veritas (DNV), licensed by the California Department of Public Health and ISO 9001 certified.

-Located close to the beach, just 60 miles north of Los Angeles, Community Memorial Hospital is a 242 bed non-profit, acute care facility, committed to provide quality patient care in an environment that promotes clinical excellence and innovative leadership.
+Located close to the beach, just 60 miles north of Los Angeles is Community Memorial Hospital, our 242 bed, acute care facility, committed to providing quality patient care in an environment that promotes clinical excellence and innovative leadership.

 CMHS offers excellent benefits, such as Medical, Dental, Vision, Life, and AD&D insurance.
 We also offer a comprehensive 403(b) retirement plan, flexible spending accounts, paid time off, and a variety of other great benefits.